dudaka/python-cffi-demo/main-mode/README.md

 ## Build Process

-You can build this project in two ways: using the direct CFFI approach or using setuptools.
+You can build this project in three ways: using the direct CFFI approach, using setuptools, or as a shared library (DLL).

 ### Method 1: Direct CFFI Build (Manual)